 The Inspire is a breathing pacemaker system is one of the CPAP alternatives available and consists of three components which are implanted underneath the skin.
 A sensor on the chest measures the patient’s breathing rhythm and forwards this information to a small generator – similar to a cardiac pacemaker – that is located underneath the collarbone.
 From there, a thin wire leads to an electrode placed at the suprahyoid musculature beneath the chin.

 Once the sensor recognizes that the breathing rhythm has changed, the pacemaker will send a mild electrical impulse to the electrode.
-The electrical conductor in turn stimulates the suprahyoid muscles, thus preventing the throat area from collapsing.
+An electrical conductor in turn stimulates the suprahyoid muscles, thus preventing the throat area from collapsing.
 The airways are therefore kept open during sleep.
-The system is activated prior to going to sleep by using a remote control and is turned off each morning.
+This system is activated prior to going to sleep by using a remote control and is turned off each morning.

-This new approach is intended for OSAS patients that cannot cope with CPAP therapy or that seem to have no positive effect from this non-surgical from of treatment.
+This new approach is intended for anoring and obstructive sleep apnea patients that cannot cope with CPAP therapy or that seem to have no positive effect from this non-surgical from of treatment.
 A medical study conducted on the Inspire system has shown that the system reduces phases of apnea by approximately 68%.
 Daytime drowsiness and snoring may also be alleviated.

-The ReVENT system is a CPAP is one of the CPAP alternatives recommendable for OSAS patients who suffer from a respiratory obstruction caused by the tongue base falling sliding back into the pharyngeal cavity (throat).
+The ReVENT system is a CPAP is one of the CPAP alternatives recommendable for snoring and obstructive sleep apnea patients who suffer from a respiratory obstruction caused by the tongue base falling sliding back into the pharyngeal cavity (throat).
 In the course of a minimally invasive surgical procedure, the system is embedded into the base of the mouth and the tongue through the skin.

 The system comprises 1 to 4 rod-shaped implants made of flexible silicone, which include two loops, one at each end.
 After implantation is complete, their purpose is to facilitate ingrowth and fixation.
 Prior to surgical treatment, the implants are coated with a material that is fully metabolized by the body after several weeks.
 As a result thereof, the rods contract and thus prevent the tongue base from falling back into the throat area.
 Due to the implants’ elasticity, standard tongue movements are not affected.